harvard-hbs/rag-query-chain/README.md

 # RAG Query Chain

-The conversational retrieval chain demonstrated in this repository is an example of software implementing a conversational experience with a a set of documents indexed for embedding-based retrieval.
-It also describes the individual components of the chain, their function, and opportunities for customization.
+The conversational retrieval chain demonstrated in this repository is an example of software implementing a Generative AI conversational experience with a a set of documents indexed for embedding-based retrieval.
+It also describes the individual components of the chain, their function, opportunities for customization, and workarounds for issues we have encountered.

 ## Conversational Retrieval Chain Components